Last Updated: June 20, 2020

 In case you missed elementary school, very high temperatures are 100% deadly to animals and people.

 Any time you leave your pet in the RV, especially in the summer, you should be HYPER-AWARE that your pets could quickly die in the heat of your RV.

-You could get a camera and a temperature gauge for inside the RV and monitor it remotely.
-But what if you have just a little ADD (like me, though I have a LOT) and you forget to check?
+You could get a camera and a temperature gauge inside the RV and monitor it remotely.
+But what if you have just a little ADD (like me, though I have a LOT), and you forget to check?

 Dead pets could ensue.